 Chickpeas were famous even before the Romans came around.
-In fact, they have one of the staple foods of the Mediterranean region since the Bronze Age.
-Truth be told, archaeologists found proof that the legume was used even in Iraq in prehistoric time.
+In fact, they have been one of the staple foods of the Mediterranean region since the Bronze Age.
+Truth be told, archaeologists found proof that the legume was used even in Iraq in prehistoric times.
 Back to the Mediterranean, we find our ceci (plural of cecio in Italian) in the ancient Greek language.
 The term kikus, which was used to identify the chickpea, meant “strength and power.”
-As a matter of fact, Greeks and Egyptians thought the legume was not only nutritious but also aphrodisiac.
+As a matter of fact, Greeks and Egyptians thought the legume was not only nutritious but also an aphrodisiac.

 What is the reason for the success of this tasty little treasure?
 Quite simply, the fact that its plant (the Cicer Arietinum) is extremely easy to grow all year-round, even in sandy terrains.
 Furthermore, the legume is extremely rich in proteins and even today is the most used for human consumption after generic beans and soy.
 If their tastiness was not enough, it turns out ceci are very easy to preserve.
 All you need to do is dry them.
-Soak them for 12 hours in cold water and they will be back to life.
+Soak them for 12 hours in cold water and they will come back to life.

 Another point in their favour: they are healthy, really healthy.
 In fact, they contain vitamin C, E, B1, B2, B3, vegetable proteins, phosphorus, magnesium, calcium, iron and fibres.

-Chickpeas have a place is multiple cultures around the globe.
-In Italy, they are a historical key culinary player especially in Liguria, Tuscany (yep, that’s where we are!), Lazio and Umbria.
+Chickpeas have a place in multiple cultures around the globe.
+In Italy, they are an historical key culinary player especially in Liguria, Tuscany (yep, that’s where we are!), Lazio and Umbria.
 The most famous Italian recipe that includes ceci is probably the pasta e ceci, but the Tuscan zuppa di ceci is the most beloved in the peninsula for its comforting texture.
 And the best thing is that chickpeas combine perfectly with other legumes, fish, molluscs and crustaceans, and they are delicious when eaten alone, even if they get cold.